kimwalisch/libpopcnt/README.md

 * Else if the CPU supports ```POPCNT``` the ```POPCNT``` algorithm is used.
 * For CPUs without ```POPCNT``` instruction a portable integer algorithm is used.

-Note that ```libpopcnt.h``` works on all CPUs (x86, ARM, PPC, WebAssembly, ...), it is portable by default and hardware acceleration is only enabled if the CPU supports it. ```libpopcnt.h``` it is also thread-safe.
+Note that ```libpopcnt.h``` works on all CPUs (x86, ARM, PPC, WebAssembly, ...).
+It is portable by default and hardware acceleration is only enabled if the CPU supports it. ```libpopcnt.h``` it is also thread-safe.

 We take performance seriously, if you compile using e.g. ```-march=native```